 - Be sure to watch the Aerial Lift Bridge go up and down as everything from large tankers to small sailboats go in and out of the harbour to the open waters of Lake Superior.

-For an up close and personal view, dinner or drinks on the rooftop patio at Grandmas is an excellent choice.
+- For an up close and personal view, dinner or drinks on the rooftop patio at Grandmas is an excellent choice.

 We stayed at Canal Park Lodge which was a fine hotel on the waterfront and close to all amenities.

 Thunder Bay is starting to boom and the amount of restaurants and cafés popping up proves it.
 Speaking of the marina, it’s quite picturesque and you can take a sailing excursion out from downtown.

+A must-stop in Thunder Bay is the Terry Fox memorial.
 Terry Fox was a national hero who was a pioneer is campaigning for a cause.
 Long before it was “in style” he made a goal to run across Canada to help find a cure for cancer.
 This was in 1980 and a cancer survivor himself.
 He lost his leg to cancer and he ran with his artificial leg from Newfoundland to Thunder Bay.

 There is no charge to visit the Terry Fox Memorial.
 The Fox family agreed to allow a monument only if nothing was sold and no admission fee was required.
 This is a monument that truly embodies the spirit of Canada.

 - Watch: One Week, A motorcycle movie that traces much of this route